beagleboard/vsx-examples/docs/chapter2.typ

     row-gutter: 8pt,
     grid.cell[== #bh.beagle_heading(img: "images/chapter2/heading5.webp")[Know your setup]],
     grid.cell(rowspan: 2, align: bottom)[#image("images/chapter2/keys_as_numbers.webp", height: 80pt)],
-    grid.cell[
-      #text(size: 8pt)[
+    text(size: 8pt)[
       In Linux, every key on a keyboard is assigned a unique number called a key code.
-When you press a key, Linux doesn’t see “left” or “right”—it sees numbers.
+When you press a key, Linux doesn’t see #strong[“left”] or #strong[“right”], it sees numbers.
 For example, the left arrow key is 105, and the right arrow key is 106.
 These numbers are defined in the Linux kernel so that all programs and devices can understand key presses in a standard way.
 When a key is pressed or released, the system sends this number along with the action (press or release), and the software determines what to do, such as moving a cursor or scrolling a page.
-      ]
     ],
     grid.cell(colspan: 2, align: center)[#text(bc.dark_orange)[Reference: https://elixir.bootlin.com/linux/v6.15.7/source/include/uapi/linux/input-event-codes.h#L180-L181]]
   )
 ]

-#bh.beagle_box_4(img: "images/chapter2/step14.webp", col1: step_type_1)[Edit line 8 to change the button code to 105 (for the left button).
+#bh.beagle_box_4(img: "images/chapter2/step14.webp", col1: step_box)[Edit line 8 to change the button code to 105 (for the left button).
 Update line 19 to print "Left" when it is pressed.
 Click Run to test.
 If everything is set correctly, you’ll see "Left" printed in the terminal when the left button is pressed.]

 #block(width: 100%, stroke: bc.dark_orange.lighten(60%) + 1pt, radius: 6pt, inset: 8pt)[
     == #bh.beagle_heading(img: "images/chapter2/heading6.webp")[Coding Challenges]